quiltdata/examples/athena/README.md

 ### C. Modifications

-If you need to edit the cfn files, be sure to lint them before using.
+If you need to edit the CloudFormation files, be sure to lint them before use:

 ```
 $ pip3 install --upgrade taskcat cfn-lint